Ava-HW/Catculator/README.md

 ### __Usage__

 Users can press Q to quit at anytime, including while using a calculator.
+If the user inputs Q while using a calculator, the program will return to the main menu.
 Whitespace doesn't affect how the program processes input.

-#### Main Menu
+#### __Main Menu__

 The user is presented with a menu showing the options for the different calculators.